 Blurb specialises in producing books in many formats.

 It has a bookstore and offers limited distribution channels.
-However, its biggest plus is that you can pay to publish and produce high-quality books, which you can then sell.
+But, its biggest plus is that you can pay to publish and produce high-quality books, which you can then sell.

 4. Taking the traditional route

-For many authors, their dream is to sign a book deal with one of the major publishing houses such as Penguin Random House, Hachette Book Group, Macmillan or HarperCollins and have a chance to get on the bestseller lists.
+For many authors, their dream is to sign a book deal with one of the major publishing houses.
+Penguin Random House, Hachette Book Group, Macmillan and HarperCollins are some of the big names.
+It might give you a chance to get on the bestseller lists.

 But it is not an easy road to get published by one of the big traditional publishers.

-It can be a long and frustrating process of rejections and waiting for replies and complying with complicated submission guidelines.
+It can be a long and frustrating process.
+There are rejections and waiting for replies and complying with complicated submission guidelines.

-However, if you are fortunate and manage to secure the services of an agent, it will be up to your agent to offer your book proposal to potential publishers.
+But, if you manage to secure an agent, it will be up to your agent to offer your book proposal to potential publishers.

-Again, if you are fortunate enough to be offered a publishing contract, it will then take up to a year before your book is published.
-In some cases, you may be offered an advance, but this is not now as generous as it was in years gone by.
+If you are offered a publishing contract, it will then take up to a year before your book is published.
+In some cases, you may be offered an advance, but this is not as generous as it was in years gone by.

-The big benefits, of course, are that your publisher will meet all the edit, design and production costs and you will be assured of being paid your due royalties on time and in full.
+The big benefits, of course, are that your publisher will meet all the costs.
+It will include edit, design and production costs.
+You will also be assured of being paid your due royalties on time and in full.